Porges/Pathy/ReadMe.md

-> :information_source:This feature is also powered by Windows, so matches what you see in `explorer.exe`.
+> :information_source: This feature is also powered by Windows, so matches what you see in `explorer.exe`.

+## TODO

+Relative paths are not normalized, so comparing them can have inconsistent results.